squarewave24/til/javascript/ES6 Generators.md

 <i>ES6 generator functions are "cooperative" in their concurrency behavior.
 Inside the generator function body, you use the new yield keyword to pause the function from inside itself.
 Nothing can pause a generator from the outside; it pauses itself when it comes across a yield.</i> [link](https://davidwalsh.name/es6-generators)

-This is pretty much the iterator pattern from c#. calling .next() will resume original function and return the value (Undefined if genertor function is complete).
+This is pretty much the iterator pattern from c#. calling .next() will resume original function and return the value (Undefined if genertor function is complete). in ES6 a foreach loops is impleneted using a for..of notation.